rmajuri/rob-project/README.md

 With more time, I think that the project could benefit from improved logging, comments, and error handling.
 Additionally, UI/UX changes such as loading states while fetching could improve the user experience.

-Also, while the frontend validates URL input for the `link` attribute, the backend currently does not.
+While the frontend validates URL input for the `link` attribute, the backend currently does not.

+The project itself could use some gardening.
+It may still contain some unnecessary files and code that come for free with bootstrapping a Django project.
+It needs a `.gitignore` file.

 ### Things learned